python273/precursion/README.md

 print(sumrange(10))  # 55
 ```
 Pretty simple.
-But what if we call it with bigger argument
+But what if we pass a large number as the argument
 ```python
 print(sumrange(1000))
 # RecursionError: maximum recursion depth exceeded